ASE Surgical Education Research Fellowship

 Upon completion of the program, fellows are able to:

-- Methodically and thoroughly access and review the education literature.
+- Apply methodology to access and review education literature

 - Formulate original and significant research questions.